xavitrigo/fxstreet-interview-francesc-xavier/README.md

 ## Instructions

 1. Go to [this link](http://interview-api.azurewebsites.net/swagger/index.html) where we have placed the basic interface for the service.
+IMPORTANT!
+These are just the contracts, the API provided does not work.
 2. The aim of the test is to replicate the interface with a full functional Web API.
 3. The Web API must persist the data in whatever database you feel comfortable.
-(In case you want to use Azure contact developer@fxstreet.com to get the credentials).
+(In case you want to use Azure contact javier@fxstreet.com to get the credentials).
 4. The service should be available via a public URL.
-(In case you want to use Azure contact developer@fxstreet.com to get the credentials).
+(In case you want to use Azure contact javier@fxstreet.com to get the credentials).
 5. The code must be available in Github.
-6. Once you have finished the exercise send an Email (developer@fxstreet.com) following the Email Template described bellow.
+6. Once you have finished the exercise send an Email (javier@fxstreet.com) following the Email Template described bellow.

 ## Rules